 Your digital wallet is an extension of your actual wallet, and the credit cards in your digital wallet are replicas of your regular credit cards.
 If your digital wallet is stolen, so is your actual credit card information.

-Virtual credit cards are different because they are unique card numbers that are used for specific transactions.
+Virtual credit cards are different because they are unique card numbers that can only be used for online transactions.
 In many cases, these unique numbers are used only once or for a certain type of transaction.
-Your virtual card can be used only for online transactions.

 Some institutions may combine the two, such as Bank of America, which shows your digital wallet card as a virtual credit card.
 However, this is not a Bank of America virtual credit card, it is just a digital version of your actual card.